Carnegie Corporation of New York: David A. Hamburg

 During Hamburg's tenure, dissemination achieved even greater primacy with respect to strategic philanthropy.
 Consolidation and diffusion of the best available knowledge from social science and education research was used to improve social policy and practice, as partner with major institutions with the capability to influence public thought and action.
 If "change agent" was a major term during Pifer's time, "linkage" became a byword in Hamburg's.
 The corporation increasingly used its convening powers to bring together experts across disciplinary and sectoral boundaries to create policy consensus and promote collaboration.

 Continuing tradition, the foundation established several other major study groups, often directed by the president and managed by a special staff.
 Three groups covered the educational and developmental needs of children and youth from birth to age fifteen: the Carnegie Council on Adolescent Development (1986), the Carnegie Task Force on Meeting the Needs of Young Children (1991), and the Carnegie Task Force on Learning in the Primary Grades (1994).
 Another, the Carnegie Commission on Science, Technology, and Government (1988), recommended ways that government at all levels could make more effective use of science and technology in their operations and policies.
-Jointly with the Rockefeller Foundation, the corporation financed the National Commission on Teaching & America's Future, whose report, What Matters Most (1996), provided a framework and agenda for teacher education reform across the country.
+Jointly with the Rockefeller Foundation, the corporation financed the National Commission on Teaching & America's Future, whose report, What Matters Most (1996), provided a framework and agenda for U.S. teacher education reform.
 These study groups drew on knowledge generated by grant programs and inspired follow-up grantmaking to implement their recommendations.

 Vartan Gregorian

-During the presidency of Vartan Gregorian the corporation reviewed its management structure and grants programs.
+During the presidency of Vartan Gregorian (1997-2021) -- the first president hired from outside the foundation, the corporation reviewed its management structure and grants programs.
 In 1998 the corporation established four primary program headings: education, international peace and security, international development, and democracy.
 In these four main areas, the corporation continued to engage with major issues confronting higher education.

-Domestically, it emphasized reform of teacher education and examined the current status and future of liberal arts education in the United States.
-Abroad, the corporation sought to devise methods to strengthen higher education and public libraries in Sub-Saharan Africa.
+Domestically, the foundation emphasized reform of teacher education and examined the current status and future of liberal arts education in the United States.
+Abroad, the corporation sought to devise methods to strengthen higher education and public libraries in Sub Saharan Africa.
 As a cross-program initiative, and in cooperation with other foundations and organizations, the corporation instituted a scholars program, offering funding to individual scholars, particularly in the social sciences and humanities, in the independent states of the former Soviet Union.
+Gregorian also founded the Great Immigrants, Great Americans initiative in 2006, which annually honors naturalized U.S. citizens who have made significant contributions to American society, democracy, and culture.

+Gregorian was still serving as president when he died in 2021 at the age of 87.

 Louise Richardson

-On November 18, 2021, the corporation announced that Louise Richardson will become its next and 13th president.
+On November 18, 2021, the corporation announced that Louise Richardson would become its next and 13th president.
 She joined the foundation in January 2023 at the end of her seven-year term as head of the University of Oxford.